 On the Map Page, you can select airspaces with the cursor by scrolling over the airspace border.
 When the airspace is selected, the line defining its border will expand.
-Press FIND | ENT and an Information Page will appear showing you details about the selected airspace.
+Press FIND|ENT and an Information Page will appear showing you details about the selected airspace.
 To return to the previous page, press EXIT.

-The position, distance, and bearing information shown on the way-point information screen are based on the cursor position within the airspace, not on the airspace itself.
+The position, distance, and bearing information shown on the waypoint information screen are based on the cursor position within the airspace, not on the airspace itself.
 This means you can scroll the cursor to the far side of the airspace to check how far it is across, or move it to the exact spot you plan on entering the airspace for more precise navigation information.

-On the left, we have selected the airspace around Wichita Mid-Continent Airport.
-On the right, you can see the Airspace Information page.
+At left, we have selected the airspace around Tulsa Airport.
+Center, the Selected Airspace option on the Find menu.
+At right, you can see the Airspace Information page.